freenas/freenas-docs/userguide/install.rst

 #.
 If any volumes are encrypted, **remember** to set the
     passphrase and download a copy of the encryption key and the latest recovery key.
-After the upgrade is complete, use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
+After the upgrade is complete, use the instructions in :ref:`Importing an Encrypted Volume` to import the encrypted volume.

 #.
 Warn users that the %brand% shares will be unavailable during the